-Practicum Experience
+Practicum

-- Students are expected to demonstrate professionalism in their practicum experiences.
+- Students must provide documentation of the following prior to first practicum experience: - " Cardio-Pulmonary Resuscitation (CPR): It is the student's responsibility to update their BLS Healthcare Provider CPR course, through an American Heart Association (AHA) Program, every two years or as indicated by their certificate. - " Criminal Background Check: All students are required to have a criminal background check performed prior to the start of first practicum course.
+Expense for this background check is the student's responsibility. - " Drug Screening: Healthcare facilities require drug testing of all nursing students before allowing them to provide care for patients.
+A urine drug screen must be completed prior to the start of the first practicum rotation, and any time as required by the healthcare facility.
+Students will be responsible for any fees. - " Physical Exam and Immunizations: All students must submit a completed Andrews University School of Nursing Health/Physical Exam Form (See Appendix A) - Students are expected to demonstrate professionalism in their practicum experiences.
 Attendance at all practicum sessions arranged with preceptors is required.
 Any deviation from the schedule must be arranged with the preceptor in advance of the scheduled experience. - In the event of an unexpected delay or absence, notify the preceptor at the earliest opportunity.
 If the preceptor cannot be reached, notify the appropriate person at the agency.
 Practicum hours are to be completed prior to the end of the semester during which the practicum course is offered. - Students are expected to find appropriate preceptors for their practicum courses.
 The preceptors will be vetted through the course practicum instructor.
-See preceptor handbook for details of preceptor, student and instructor's expectations for practicum. - 'NRSG 450-999 Community Nursing' focuses on community as the primary client.
+See preceptor handbook for details of preceptor, student and instructor's expectations for practicum. - NRSG 450-999 Community Nursing focuses on community as the primary client.
 This course includes a practicum of 30 clinical hours in a community setting.
 Students are to choose an appropriate clinical site that facilitates learning experiences in providing health services, preventative care, and health education to communities or populations.
-Students are to obtain approval for setting from the instructor, and my choose from a list of suggested types of community settings that will be provided. - 'NRSG 433-999 Nursing Leadership' prepares students for leadership roles in all areas of nursing and instills the value for the pursuit of lifelong learning and professional development.
+Students are to obtain approval for setting from the instructor, and choose from a list of suggested types of community settings that will be provided. - NRSG 433-999 Nursing Leadership prepares students for leadership roles in all areas of nursing and instills the value for the pursuit of lifelong learning and professional development.
 This course includes a practicum of 30 clinical hours with a Nurse Leader.
-Students are to choose an appropriate clinical site that facilitates learning experiences that are congruent with the course objectives.
+Students are to choose an appropriate clinical site that facilitates learning experiences that are congruent with the course objectives. - Uniform Policy: Bachelor of Science students are required to wear full uniform at practicum.
+Professional scrubs with a white jacket having Andrews University patch (front and/or shoulder) is required for clinical uniform.
+Students can obtain an Andrews University patch from the School of Nursing for a minimal cost-which will include the postage cost where applicable. - " When in uniform, the uniform is to be complete, clean, neat, in good repair and of modest fit.
+Appropriate dress for community health must be confirmed with the instructor.